meizabel/documentation/concepts.md

 **Command Handler** is an object, which receives commands, modifies the state of the application, and generates events if the modification was successful. `TODO: links?`

 **Aggregate** is the main building block of a business model.
-[Aggregates](https://www.wikiwand.com/en/Aggregate) is the most common case of Command Handler.
-They guarantee consistency of data modifications in response to commands they receive.
+[Aggregates](http://martinfowler.com/bliki/DDD_Aggregate.html) guarantee consistency of data modifications in response to commands they receive.
+Aggregate is the most common case of Command Handler.
 In response to a command an aggregate modifies its state and produces one or more events.
-In Spine [aggregates are defined as Java classes](/java/aggregate.md).
+In Spine [aggregates are defined as Java classes](/java/aggregate.md) their states are [defined as protobuf messages](/biz_model/aggregate_states.md).

 ** Event Handler** is an object that is subscribed to receive events.